-FORMCHECKBOX Tier 1 Participant

-FORMCHECKBOX Tier 2 Participant

-FORMCHECKBOX Tier 3 Participant

-By his or her signature below, the Participant hereby acknowledges and agrees that:

-(i)The Participant has received and reviewed a copy of the Plan;

-(ii) Any payment or benefit under the Plan shall be subject to the terms and conditions of this Participation Agreement and the Plan;

-(iii)The Participant accepts as binding, conclusive and final all decisions or interpretations of the Board (as defined in the Plan) arising under the Plan;

-(iv)This Participation Agreement, together with the Plan, shall constitute the entire agreement between the Company and the Participant with regard to cash payments, benefits or equity acceleration in connection with a termination of employment or a Change in Control.
-All prior understandings and agreements with respect to cash payments, benefits and equity acceleration in connection with a termination of employment or a Change in Control shall be superseded by this Plan and the Participation Agreement.

-SUTRO BIOPHARMA, INC. PARTICIPANT
+as a Participant in the Plan at the level indicated below: FORMCHECKB OX Tier 1 Participant FORMCHECKB OX Tier 2 Participant FORMCHECKB OX Tier 3 Participant By his or her sign ature below, the Participant hereby acknowledges and agrees that: (i) T The Participant has received and reviewed a copy of the Plan; . , any payment or benefit under the Plan shall be subject to the terms and conditions f this Participation Agreement and the Plan; The Participant accepts as binding, conclusive and final all decisions or interpretations of the Board (as defined in the Plan) arising under the Plan; (iv) T aş pa en This Participation Agreement, together with the Plan, shall constitute the entire greement between the Company and the Participant with regard to cash ayments, benefits or equity acceleration in connection with a termination of imployment or a Change in Control.
+All prior understandings and agreements with respect to cash payments, benefits and equity acceleration in connection with termination of employment or a Change in Control shall be superseded by this lan and the Participation Agreement.
+SUTRO BIOPHARMA, INC. PARTICIPANT By: By:

-By: By: By:

-Print Name: Print Name: Title: Date:
+Print Name: Print Name:

+Title: Date: